 4. For a little bit more money, the Logitech Webcam C930e (~$130) for businesses is an excellent webcam that gives you a really spectacular, smooth HD video experience.
 It’s a nice choice for telemedicine with its wide 90-degree diagonal field of view and Pan-Tilt-Zoom.
 (However, the C920 can be adequate, too. )

-(See below for supported PTZ cameras or contact firstname.lastname@example.org if you have questions.)
+(See below for supported PTZ cameras or contact sales if you have questions.)

-, (also sold as the Webcam C905) as previously published in this blog is now a discontinued product.
-You may choose between C925e, B525 or C930e depending on the functionality needs and price sensitivity.
+NOTE: If you’re wondering about the QuickCam Pro for Notebooks, (also sold as the Webcam C905) previously mentioned in this post, it is now a discontinued product.
+Your best bets are now are C925e, B525 or C930e depending on your functionality needs and price sensitivity.